A Data Science Central Community

 Added by Gholamreza Soleimani on September 20, 2012 at 7:12am — No Comments

 AnalytiX™ Mapping Manager is the first enterprise tool in the integration industry bringing standards, management and collaboration to one of the remaining area in the data integration space: pre-ETL source to target mapping.
-Another critical pain area been address by Mapping Manager is one of versioning and the central repository of the mapping based on user…Continue
+Another critical pain area been address by Mapping Manager is one of versioning and the central repository of the mapping based on…Continue

 Added by Rakesh Kumar on August 5, 2011 at 8:30am — No Comments